makerdao/oracles-v2/README.md

   -c install-omnia feed
 ```

-It is also possible to set the whole Scuttlbot config by using `--arg ssb-config
+It is also possible to set the whole Scuttlebot config by using `--arg ssb-config
 ssb-config.json` instead of `ssb-caps`.
 Make sure you set the `caps` property in your
 `ssb-config.json` instead.

-More details about the [Scuttlbot config](https://github.com/ssbc/ssb-config#configuration).
+More details about the [Scuttlebot config](https://github.com/ssbc/ssb-config#configuration).

 ## Development